 Bombardier Aerospace competes with Brazilian-based Embraer for the title of the world's third largest aircraft manufacturer behind Boeing and Airbus.

 Bombardier has been the world’s leading manufacturer of both planes and trains.
 The company is headquartered in Dorval, Quebec, Canada.

 It manufactures a series of business jets, passenger jets, and DHC Dash-8 (Q-Series) turboprop aircraft.

 Bombardier has delivered more than 2,450 commercial aircraft and over 3,400 business aircraft worldwide.

-The company's product line includes the CRJ (Canadair Regional Jet) Series and Q400 of airliners.
+The company's product line included the CRJ (Canadair Regional Jet) Series and Q400 of airliners.